 Many people die every year during holidays for their carelessness while driving.
 If you must drive, you need to learn how to prepare for and manage different road situations.

 Anticipate the likely holiday driving dangers before they occur and plan how to manage them.
 Long road trips are even more dangerous and need proper planning and preparation.
 The roads are not only busy, but they are also less safe.
 That’s why you must take precautions to stay safe.
-Extra driving lessons can help you cope with more challenging road conditions.
+Extra driving lessons can help learn holiday driving safety tips and dangers in order for you to cope with more challenging road conditions.